JinyuanSun/DEPECT/README.md

-# DETECT
+# DEPECT
- DEsign of proTein and Enzymes by Computational Tools
+ Design and Engineering of Proteins and Enzymes by Computational Tools
+# Install
+'git clone '